-- The development stages of Caveasphaera resembles that of sponges – one of the first truly multicellular animals.
+- The development stages of Caveasphaera resemble that of sponges – one of the first truly multicellular animals.

 Tracing the evolution of feathers [USA-Taiwan, November 2019]

 Each Bird Species have its own unique feather structure.
-Sometimes a bird can have multiple feather types – for instance, downy feathers and flight feathers.
-The type and organization of feathers can define the flight style and other adaptations of a bird species.
+Sometimes a bird can have multiple feather types – for instance, downy and flight feathers.
+The type and organization of feathers can define a bird species’ flight style and other adaptations.